ocaml/RFCs/rfcs/unboxed-types.md

 be another option (e.g. `string option`, `int option`, `float option`...).
 In these cases, we can use *nullable types* instead.
 In a nullable type, the type parameter `'a` has layout `non_nullable`, which is a subtype of `value`.
-This means that it is represented as an ordinary OCaml value (a pointer or tagged integer), but that it cannot be another nullable type, so the equivalent of `t option option` gives a compile error.
-The nullable type then only needs one word of storage.
+The `Some` constructor for nullable types is the identity (and in particular, does not allocate), while the `None` constructor is a constant null value.

+Since the equivalent of `t option option` gives a type error, no ambiguity is introduced by implementing `Some` as the identity.

 **Padding**